Prediction of Multiscale Features Using Deep Learning-based Preconditioner-Solver Architecture for Darcy Equation in High-Contrast Media: Numerical Experiments

+Since the training process of neural networks requires a certain amount of time, we compare the computational efficiency of the generated neural network model with that of the mixed GMsFEM method in computing multiscale basis functions.
+To ensure a fair comparison, we pre-generate the corresponding permeability field data, avoiding additional time consumption from random field generation.
+Specifically, we compare the time required for a single computation (or prediction) as well as the total time for multiple repeated computations, with the corresponding results presented in Table.\ref{tab_time}.

-These findings indicate that our proposed model (\hyperref[fig:learning_curve]{Fig.\ref{fig:learning_curve}}-(A)) maintains stable performance across different datasets, with lower validation loss and no significant fluctuations, thereby proving its superior generalization capability in the presence of noise interference and model complexity.
+These findings demonstrate that our proposed model maintains stable performance across different datasets, exhibiting lower validation losses and no significant fluctuations.
+This confirms its superior stability and convergence, even in the presence of noise interference and increased model complexity.
+Moreover, our results indicate that deep learning models achieve significantly higher computational efficiency, particularly when performing repeated computations or prediction tasks, compared to traditional numerical algorithms.
+This highlights the clear advantage of our method in terms of efficiency, making it a more practical and scalable solution for complex multiscale problems.